SRCCUTOVERDESTIndependent · No vendor bias · Updated Apr 2026

 Best forLegacy apps, tight timelines, early cloud adoptionDatabases, mid-life apps, teams with some cloud skillsStrategic apps, microservices targets, high-traffic consumer apps

 Different application types have very different per-workload migration costs.
-This is the data every vendor blog describes in prose — here it is as a table.
+This is the table every vendor blog describes in prose.

 Web Application$2K$5K$5K$15K$20K$60K